creame/joinchat/README.txt

 = Shortcodes / Triggers =

-Join.chat does not provide any shortcodes, but you can easily link to WhatsApp in two ways:
+Joinchat does not provide any shortcodes, but you can easily link to WhatsApp in two ways:

 1. Add an anchor link to `#whatsapp` (open WhastApp directly) or `#joinchat` (show chat window).<br>e.g.: add in your menu a custom link with the URL `#whatsapp`
 2. Add a css class to any element, `joinchat_app` (open WhastApp directly) or `joinchat_open` (show chat window).<br>e.g.: `<img src="contact.jpg" class="joinchat_open" alt="Contact">`

-This works with your phone settings and message with dynamic variables, **even on pages without Join.chat visible**.
+This works with your phone settings and message with dynamic variables, **even on pages without Joinchat visible**.

 For custom direct WhatsApp links you can add `data-phone` and `data-message` attributes.<br>e.g.: `<a href="#whatsapp" data-phone="99999999" data-message="I want to chat">Chat now!</a>`

 = Disable enhanced telephone input =

-Join.chat uses International Telephone Input library to facilitate and validate the introduction of the phone number in the format of each country.
+Joinchat uses International Telephone Input library to facilitate and validate the introduction of the phone number in the format of each country.
 If you have problems with your phone number or you want to write it directly without any changes you can disable it with this filter *(remember follow [WhatsApp guidelines](https://faq.whatsapp.com/general/contacts/how-to-add-an-international-phone-number))*:

 `add_filter( 'joinchat_enhanced_phone', '__return_false' );`

 = Allow other roles to change settings =

-By default Join.chat settings can only be edited by users with `manage_options` capability (administrator).
+By default Joinchat settings can only be edited by users with `manage_options` capability (administrator).
 You can change the required capability with the filter `"joinchat_capability"`.

 `// e.g. allow shop managers: